innxrmxst/innxrmxst.github.io/_tabs/about.md

 ## Maksym Hensitskyi

-I'm a 22-year-old cybersecurity specialist from the Europe with 5 years of corporate expirience and a strong interest in both offensive and defensive aspects of the field.
+I'm a 22-year-old cybersecurity specialist from Poland with 4+ years of corporate expirience and a strong interest in both offensive and defensive aspects of the field.

 ### Skills & Interests: